HOME | SPEAKING SCHEDULE | TOPICS | ABOUT DAVE | BOOKS | CANGENEALOGY |

 Compiled by Dave Obee.
 This is a 115-page index to residents of B.C. as recorded in the first half of 1871 -- just before it became a province.
 This information was gathered at the same time that a census was being taken in other parts of Canada, so it complements that resource.
 British Columbia 1871 is based on a directory put together by Edward Mallandaine, a Victoria architect.
 It puts all of the names from the directory into two lists -- Greater Victoria and everything else.
 There are also maps to make it easier to find the locations mentioned, as well as a bonus -- a list of undelivered letters at the post offices in New Westminster and Victoria.
 This will be an essential aid for research in the early days of British Columbia.
 C$15.00

 Royal Oak Burial Park

-A History and Guide.
-This is the second edition of a comprehensive look at the largest municipal cemetery in British Columbia.
-It includes a history of the Victoria cemetery as well as section-by-section biographies of about 400 people buried there.
+A Century of Service.
+Published in 2023, the centennial of the largest municipal cemetery in British Columbia, owned by Saanich and Victoria.
+It includes a history of the cemetery as well as section-by-section biographies of about 500 people buried there.
 All burial locations included in the bio section are identified with GPS co-ordinates.
-C$15.00
+C$30.00

 Western Canadian Directories on Microfiche and Microfilm